benichu/checklister/README.md

 ### Wishlist

-- [ ] Select a milestone to where we add a ticket
+- [ ] Select a milestone from a list populated based on github/gitlab API
-- [ ] Select a checklist
+- [ ] Select a checklist from an history list

 ## Authors